-Ritalin LA® (methylphenidate hydrochloride) extended-release capsules is for oral administration once daily in the morning.
+Ritalin LA (methylphenidate hydrochloride) extended-release capsules are for oral administration once daily in the morning.
 Ritalin LA may be swallowed as whole capsules or alternatively may be administered by sprinkling the capsule contents on a small amount of applesauce (see specific instructions below).
 Ritalin LA and/or their contents should not be crushed, chewed, or divided.

 Dosage should be individualized according to the needs and responses of the patients.